giridhar7632/Three.js/14-loading-3d-models.md

 The `DRACOLoader` is used to load geometry (`.drc` format files) compressed with the Draco library.

-> [Draco](https://google.github.io/draco/) is an open source library for compressing and decompressing 3D meshes and point clouds.
+> [Draco](https://google.github.io/draco/) is an open-source library for compressing and decompressing 3D meshes and point clouds.

 `glTF` files can also be compressed using the DRACO library, and they can also be loaded using the `glTFLoader`.
 We can configure the `glTFLoader` to use the `DRACOLoader` to decompress the file in such cases.